Emergency Medical Technician

 1. You are required to have a Department of Justice (DOJ)/Federal Bureau of Investigation (FBI) Live Scan completed to be eligible for this class.
 Application, payments, and fingerprinting will occur on the 4th class meeting

 2. The background check process requires applicants to be at least 18 years of age.
 Students not meeting this qualification will not be allowed to continue the class.
-Application and payments will occur on the 4th class meeting.

 3. A clean 10-panel drug test will be required.
-This test must be submitted by the 4th class meeting..
+This test must be submitted by the 4th class meeting.
 If choosing to receive a private drug screen other than Castle Branch (information will be provided by instructors prior to class), ensure the required items be included in all drug screens.
 Students who fail to provide proof of testing for any of the items in the drug screen will not be allowed to continue the class.

-Vaccination Requirements Uniform Requirements
+Uniform Requirements

 Personal Grooming Standards